knee-cola/SphereViewer/README.md

   // overidding the default spinner config
   spinner: {
     groupRadius: 20
   },

+  // Here we can define what the close button should contain
+  // the HTML specified here will be placed inside a <div>
+  // we can the style it as we wish via CSS.
+  // When user clicks/taps the button, the sphere will close
+  // and dispatch 'closed' event
+  // If this param is ommited from config, the close button will not be displayed
+  closeButton: {
+    html: '<i class="cmdCloseSphere material-icons">highlight_off</i>'
+  },

   // Here we could override the default THREE.js UV mapping, by providing a mapper function